 - Major cities like Marrakech, Casablanca, Rabat, Agadir

-- Coworking spaces, hostels, cafes, and digital nomad circles
+- Coworking spaces, digital nomad cafes, and expat hubs

 “Kat-hdr m3aya b français oula b Darija?”
-(Are you speaking to me in French or Darija?)
+(Are you talking to me in French or Darija?)

 Region | Main Spoken Languages |